Take Advantage of Total Access

 - Interstate 95: The longest north-to-south interstate in the United States, I-95 runs along Florida’s Atlantic coast and is easily accessible from I-4.

 Central Florida boasts four general aviation airports in Lakeland, Bartow, Winter Haven, and Lake Wales.
 All provide a full range of corporate and private aviation services, and several are also connected to rail spurs, and industrial parks.

 Several of our regional airports are also ideal for major companies like Drakken International to call home.

 Polk County has earned the distinction of having the most rail miles of any community in Florida.
 Excluding rail spurs, Polk County has 20 rail lines comprised of more than 330 miles of mainline track.

 In 2014, CSX, which operates the majority of rail lines throughout the entire state, opened a state-of-the-art Intermodal Logistics Center in Winter Haven.
-Currently capable of processing up to 300,000 shipping containers each year, this centralized hub manages transportation, logistics and distribution for Central Florida’s regional markets including Tampa and Orlando.
+Capable of processing up to 300,000 shipping containers each year, this centralized hub manages transportation, logistics and distribution for Central Florida’s regional markets including Tampa and Orlando.